 Our Engineering programs in the Houston region don’t just offer big-time excitement: they also help equip your son or daughter with essential STEM (science, technology, engineering and math) skills.
 Through interactive projects, teamwork and creative activities, your child will learn crucial problem solving and critical thinking skills that can make a lasting impact in school and beyond!▼

 From figuring out how to design complex structures to testing and tweaking them in order to come up with an improved solution, your child will be tackling problems just like a real engineer!
 Our hands-on programs are a fantastic way for your budding inventor to gain a solid grasp of engineering, science and architectural concepts while also igniting his or her imagination and creativity along the way.
 Parents can also have fun learning about the cool new things students learned in class through our regular email communication.
 We also send a preview of the upcoming week’s project so you and your son or daughter can gear up for what’s next!

-Sylvan’s Engineering courses in the Houston region offer:
+Sylvan’s Engineering programs in the Houston region provide: